Aegisub/aegisite/source/docs/3.2/Automation/Karaoke_Templater/Code_execution_environment.html.md

 No example because the function has limited use.

+### remember and recall ###
+Synopsis:
+* `remember(name, value)`
+* `remember_if(name, value, condition)`
+* `recall(name)`
+* `recall(name, default)`

+This suite of functions lets you calculate a value in one template and re-use it in later templates.
+This is especially useful together with the `math.random` function, since remember/recall will let you choose a random value in one template and use the same random value in a later template for the same syllable.

+_name_ is a user-chosen name to identify the saved value.
+It should be a string, so usually written as a string literal with quotes.

+_value_ is the value to store.
+It can be any Lua value, although string and number values are the most useful.

+_default_ is a value to recall if nothing has been stored with the name yet.

+_condition_ controls whether the value will actually get stored or not.

+The `remember` and `remember_if` functions both return the given _value_ unchanged.
+This means you can put a `remember` call anywhere you would put the bare value.

+The `remember_if` function will only store the value if the given _condition_ is a truthy value (i.e. not `nil` or `false`.)
+It still returns the value even if the condition is falsey.

+{::template name="examplebox"}
+    template syl: {\frz!remember("entryrotation",math.random(100,200))!\fscx300\fscy300\t(0,300,\frz0\fscx100\fscy100)\pos($x,$y)}
+    template syl: {\frz-!recall("entryrotation")!\fscx300\fscy300\t(0,300,\frz0\fscx100\fscy100)\pos($x,$y)\fad(300,0)}

+The first line chooses a random number between 100 and 200 degrees, and stores the chosen value with the name `"entryrotation"`.
+It then uses that number to set a rotation and transform it to 0, causing the syllable to rotate to its correct position.

+The second line loads the same number back, since it uses the name `"entryrotation"` for recall.
+It places a minus sign in front of it, but otherwise does the same effect.
+The result is two copies of the syllable rotating opposite each other, but the same amount.
+{:/}
+{::template name="examplebox"}
+    template syl: {\fscx!remember_if("longsyllables", recall("longsyllables", 100)+10, #syl.duration>200)!}

+Here `remember_if` and `recall` are combined, together with a default value, to set up a value that updates itself every time it is used.

+The name "longsyllables" is attempted recalled, innermost, but if it doesn't exist yet the value 100 is used instead.
+Then 10 is added to it, and if the syllable has a duration longer than 200 ms, the value (recalled + 10) gets stored back.

+The effect is that the `\fscx` gets 10 bigger for all syllables, every time a "long" syllable is encountered.
+{:/}

 ## Template execution data  ##
 These variables either give some further information on the status of the executing template or modify the rules for template execution in some way.